 The current shop at the corner of the Highway and Evans road East has an interesting history.

-Terence McCaul may have owned a shop there in portion 317 in 1869, perhaps with William Wilkes, before the residence became the Farmers Arms Hotel.
+Terence McCaul may have managed a shop there in portion 317 in 1869, perhaps with Samual Bloom or William Wilkes, before the residence became the Farmers Arms Hotel.

 There was a wine and spirit merchant merchants "Benjemin & Spiro" Toowoomba in 1866 (1866 Qld Govt Gazette p 184) and newspaper advertisements suggests this had been established from at least 1864.
 The partnership dissolved in 1868 (Twmba Chronicle 4 April 1868).

-HS Bloom also seemed to have also owned a shop in Toowoomba as there was a sale of boots etc in 1875.
-He then seemed to have taken over the Railway Hotel close to Murphy’s Creek Station (from TC & DD Gazette & dated 20 March 1878).
+HS Bloom also owned a shop in Toowoomba as there was a sale of boots etc in 1875.
+He then took over the Railway Hotel close to Murphy’s Creek Station (from TC & DD Gazette & dated 20 March 1878).
 HS Bloom was also Treasurer and Secretary of the Toowoomba Turf Club (April 1879).

 Three was also a shop at Geham (on the corner of Plant's Lane) at one stage run by Mrs Munro and then and a man named Gilbert bought Munro’s shop.

-[1] Spiro may have been a JP and was an alderman and still alive in 1876 (he may have been part of the Jewish community (9 June 1870).
-He and Benjamin owned a Wine and Spirit merchant licence from about 1864 in Toowoomba.
+[1] Spiro was a magistrate, an alderman, and then Mayor.
+He dies in 1876 aged 36.
+He and Samual Benjamin owned a Wine and Spirit merchant licence from about 1864 in Toowoomba.
 "ALL Parties having claims against HENRY SPIRO are requested to forward them for Liquidation by the 21st September, otherwise they will not be recognised.
 HENRY SPIRO.
 Toowoomba, August 31, 1864" (Brisbane Courier Sat 17 Sep 1864)

 The Bottom Shop